SameerMatoria/BookLeaf_Assignment-Junior-Full-Stack-Developer/README.md

 - **No Authentication**: The API doesn't require authentication.
 In production, you'd want to secure withdrawal endpoints.
 - **Single Instance**: The in-memory store isn't designed for multiple server instances.

-## Assumptions

-1. All royalty amounts are in Indian Rupees (₹)
-2. Withdrawal status is set to "pending" upon creation
-3. Date format is ISO 8601 (YYYY-MM-DD)
-4. Author IDs, Book IDs, and Sale IDs are auto-incremented integers
-5. Sales data doesn't change after initialization (read-only)
-6. Withdrawals can be created but not updated or deleted

 ## Time Spent